Battle of Marengo: Austrian breakout across the Fontanone

 Toward 12:30 pm Lannes moved the rest of his force to face Gottesheim in a hook shape, while Kaim attacked again, but this time against Victor's wings.
 A Laufbrücke (small bridge) was thrown over the Fontanone and supported by reserve artillery.
-GM Christoph von Latterman’s grenadiers crossed to engage Olivier Macoux Rivaud de la Raffinière’s two demibrigades defending Marengo village, while Bellegarde and Frimont's four squadrons split Watrin off.
+GM Christoph von Lattermann’s grenadiers crossed to engage Olivier Macoux Rivaud de la Raffinière’s two demibrigades defending Marengo village, while Bellegarde and Frimont's four squadrons split Watrin off.
 Although Rivaud retook the village, O’Reilly had taken Stortiglione by 2:00 pm, and in the north, Ott prepared to send FML Joseph von Schellenberg’s column to support Gottesheim.
 After securing the Fontanone bridge, Pilatti's cavalry crossed but were again charged and defeated by Kellermann.
 However, Victor could no longer hold his positions and withdrew southeast to the main vine belt (grape vines slung among mulberry trees), Lannes mirroring the move.
 The Marengo farm garrison was abandoned and at around 2:30 pm Melas led two cavalry squadrons to capture them.

 At about 2:00 pm the French attacked Castel Ceriolo and delayed the advance of Schellenberg's column by attacking its tail.
 Aided by Frimont, Ott defeated Monnier and forced two-thirds of his command to retreat to the northeast.
 About the same time, Marengo had fallen to the Austrians, forcing Napoleon's men into a general retreat.
 As Austrian troops crossed the Fontanone, their guns bombarded the French infantry in the vines.
 In a bid to further delay Schellenberg's advance, Bonaparte committed his main Guard battalion and its artillery, which moved to flank the column.
 After driving off Austrian dragoons with the aid of GdB Champeaux's remaining cavalry (under Joachim Murat), they engaged the head of the column.
 After a 15-minute firefight around 4:00 pm the Guard were surprised and destroyed by Frimont's cavalry.